 Who is this program for?

 The ideal candidate for a joint program will have the academic background and record to be admitted to the disciplinary department but the interest in using research in the service of society.
-The candidate will be a question-driven researcher willing to master the cannon of a discipline and to understand its value, but also willing to adapt theory and methods from other disciplines to a specific research context.
+The candidate will be a question-driven researcher willing to master the canon of a discipline and to understand its value, but also willing to adapt theory and methods from other disciplines to a specific research context.

 Graduates of the joint program are expected to become world class scholars and produce applied research capable of informing public policy and the public debate.
 They might do this from positions within traditional disciplinary departments or they might conduct such research within policy think-tanks or governmental agencies.